 BMW X1 Review

-The 2013 BMW X1 ranks 6 out of 10 Luxury Compact SUVs.
-This ranking is based on our analysis of 5 published reviews and test drives of the BMW X1, and our analysis of reliability and safety data.
+The 2014 BMW X1 ranks 8 out of 10 Luxury Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the BMW X1, as well as reliability and safety data.

 Reviewers say the 2014 BMW X1 has sharp handling and a powerful engine, but they note that limited cargo space and expensive options packages may detract from its appeal.

 The 2014 BMW X1 has a turbocharged four-cylinder engine, which is praised for offering ample power.
 Some reviewers say that the X1’s fuel-saving start-stop system is jarring and unrefined.
 An eight-speed automatic transmission is standard and is lauded for its quick gear changes.
 According to the EPA, the BMW X1 gets up to 23/34 mpg city/highway, which is very good for the class.
 A turbocharged six-cylinder engine is available, which is paired with a six-speed automatic transmission.
 However, the majority of critics recommend choosing the four-cylinder model because it offers strong acceleration, better fuel economy and a faster-shifting transmission than the six-cylinder model.
 The X1 earns praise for its powerful brakes and good steering feel, as well as its suspension, which they say provides a comfortable ride and athletic handling.